Panos997/Projects/Bone X Ray Classification Using Deep Learning/README.md

 using:

+- Google Colab
 - Jupyter Notebook
 - JupyterLab
-- Google Colab
 - VS Code

 ---

 ## 4. Configure Dataset Paths

-Inside the notebook, update dataset paths if necessary.
+Inside the notebook, configure the dataset location.

 Example:

 ```python
 path = '../MURA-v1.1'
 ```

+The notebook expects the MURA dataset structure and CSV files to exist in the configured location.

 ---